Heat stroke in dogs: The dangers of a hot dog and how to cool them down

 Heatstroke can happen at any time of year if your dog gets too hot.
 However, it’s far more common in the summer months between May and September.

-74% of cases of heatstroke in dogs are caused by overheating during exercise.
+According to the PDSA, 74% of cases of heatstroke in dogs are caused by overheating during exercise.
 Even just a gentle walk on a hot day is enough to cause heat stroke in dogs.

 Around 13% of cases are caused by dogs being unable to cope in hot weather.
 These are typically dogs who aren’t used to hot weather, or their physical shape and features make it harder for them to keep cool.

-The rest of the cases are caused by dogs being in hot buildings or cars without proper ventilation.
+The rest of the cases are caused by dogs being left in hot buildings or cars without proper ventilation.
 So although we all know dogs die in hot cars, a walk on a hot day is just as likely to put your dog’s health in danger.

 Are some dogs more likely to get heat stroke?